regiellis/ComfyUI-EasyPony/README.md

  `prefix` - The prefix to use for the prompt, this will replace the quailty score allowing you to use a custom score or any string unqiue to the model.
  `suffix` - The suffix to use for the prompt, will be placed at the end of the prompt.
+ `model` - The model to use for the prompt - `Pony` models only `last_clip` - The last clip to use for the prompt, this will be used to determine the quality of the prompt based on the model training data.
- `source and rating` - acts as a filter for the model `SFW` - Safe for work, will filter out NSFW content `Quailty Boost` - Use negative strings to boost the quality of the prompt `Negative Boost` - Use negative strings to boost the negative aspects of the prompt
+ `source and rating` - acts as a filter for the model `invert source and rating` - acts as a filter for the model in the negative direction `SFW` - Safe for work, will filter out NSFW content `Quailty Boost` - Use negative strings to boost the quality of the prompt `Negative Boost` - Use negative strings to boost the negative aspects of the prompt